AVAILABLE ON DVD

 Robert Neville, a doctor, seems to be the last man on Earth.
 Due to an experimental vaccine, he’s the only survivor of an apocalyptic war waged with biological weapons.
 The plague caused by the war has killed everyone else except for a group of deformed, nocturnal people calling themselves “The Family”, who are sensitive to light and are out to destroy Neville because he represents the technological world which caused the war.
-Neville is waging a one-man war against them, but they are closing in, then he sees a girl……………………
+Neville is waging a one-man war against them, but they are closing in.
+Then he sees a girl….

 Richard Matheson’s brilliant novel I am Legend has had three adaptations, and none have really done it justice, though if filmed faithfully it would result in a superb film.
-The best is The Last Man On Earth from 1964 with Vincent Price, an extremely cheap production that nonetheless had a real raw edge to it, the worse is easily the more recent Will Smith starrer I Am Legend, which was actually rather good for it’s first half then rapidly went downhill and ended up as something of a travesty.
-Somewhere in between is The Omega Man, which is probably the furthest from the book but does make changes which are interesting and work in their own way, most notably the creatures.
+The best is The Last Man On Earth from 1964 with Vincent Price, an extremely cheap production that nonetheless had a real raw edge to it; the worse is easily the more recent Will Smith starrer I Am Legend, which was actually rather good for it’s first half then rapidly went downhill and ended up as something of a travesty.
+Somewhere in between is The Omega Man, which is probably the furthest from the book but does make changes which are interesting and often work in their own way, most notably the creatures.
 In the original book and first film they are vampires, here they are albino psychopaths who have created something of a religious order.
-Although perhaps they are shown too early, they are an effective and at times slightly sympathetic menace who certainly work far better than the crappy CG things in the recent film.
+Although they are perhaps shown too early, they are an effective and at times slightly sympathetic menace who certainly work far better than the crappy CG things in the recent film.

 Director Boris Sagal paces his movie well, and occasionally shows an eye for odd and interesting staging, such as a bit in a clothes shop full of dummies where Neville is pursuing the girl, while some of the scenes of Neville prowling round the deserted streets are as evocative as those in 28 Days Later.
-There’s also a bit of nudity and quite a lot of blood, especially for a ‘PG’ rated film, especially in the final scene, where I really surprised how gory it was.
-There’s not much suspense though, there should be a sense of encroaching terror and it’s not really there.
+There’s also a bit of nudity and quite a lot of blood for a ‘PG’ rated film, especially in the final scene, where I was really surprised how gory it was.
+There’s not much suspense though; there should be a sense of encroaching terror and it’s not really there.
 Although there are exciting moments, the tone is perhaps just a little too light, though I wonder if a lot of that is to do with the afore-mentioned music, a perfect example of how important the right score is to a film.

 Heston, carrying baggage from his many portrayals of historical heroes as well as Planet Of The Apes, delivers one of his finest performances here, displaying a surprising but but very effective cynicism and even self loathing, while being a convincingly tough [and ruthless] action hero.
 Some of his best bits are when he’s just talking to himself, statues or corpses, with an overpowering bitterness, and cleverly keeping sentimentality at bay.
 The Omega Man is very dated, and it does make me dream for the time when a perfect adaptation of the book will be made [I actually got all worked up about the Smith version and then, oh dear!!].
-It is though, an intruiging and entertaining sci-fi thriller in it’s own right, and though nowhere near being a classic I always enjoy watching it.
+It is though, an intriuging and entertaining sci-fi thriller in it’s own right, and, though nowhere near being a classic, I always enjoy watching it.